Home New Search Gallery How-To Books Links Workshops About Contact

 back to Performance or back to Introduction.

-It has none, except at the longest focal lengths.
+On older generation cameras, it has just a little at the longest focal lengths.
 This lens is approved by the PPLFPA, Professional Patio and Lawn Furniture Photographers' Association, with a grade of "B." On Gen 2 cameras, it has none.

-Here are the full guide images from which the crops are taken:
+Here are the full DX guide images from which the crops are taken:

 Canon 17-40mm LCA Canon 17-40mm LCA